malaviya-parth/CN/07_Application Layer/05_imp.md

 - TCP is also stateful but it is not application layer protocol

 ## GATE 2011
-Consider thedifference activities related to email.
+Consider the different activities related to email.
 - m1: Send an email from mail client to mail server
 - m2: Download an email from mailbox server to a mail client
 - m3: Checking email in web browser
 Which app. protocol is used in each activitiy?
 1. HTTP,SMTP,POP
 2. SMTP,FTP,HTTP